 DAYS OF WONDER

-Days of Wonder is a 3 year project with a programme of exhibitions, screenings, workshops and events will give communities the opportunity to learn about and respond creatively to Brighton & Hove and Shoreham by Sea’s unique film and media heritage.
+Days of Wonder is a three year project comprising a programme of artists commissions, exhibitions, screenings, workshops and events celebrating the magic of early cinema and filmmaking in response to the film collections of Brighton & Hove and Shoreham by Sea.

 Days of Wonder is produced by Corridor and videoclub in partnership with Brighton & Hove Museums with support from Arts Council England, National Lottery Heritage Fund, Film Hub South East and Screen Archive South East.

-Sapphire Goss, Mechanical Marvellous - film clip
+Mechanical Marvellous - Sapphire Goss

 Collaging archive material from Screen Archive South East with newly shot footage, Goss builds a phantasmagoric world travelling through time, space, colour and dimensions.